lycus/mci/docs/instruction_set.rst

 **Operand type**
     None

 Similar to mem.new_.
-The difference is that this instruction allcoates the memory from the GC currently in use.
+The difference is that this instruction allocates the memory from the GC currently in use.

 mem.gcfree